preignition/ida-screen-documentation/resources-list/resource-create.md

-# Create New Survey
+# Create New
-Click on this button to create a new survey
+Click on this button to create a new resource